DevKitOrganization/DevTesting/Sources/DevTesting/Documentation.docc/UsingRandomValueGeneration.md

 exactly.

-The random value generation system integrates seamlessly with Swift Testing, automatically logging seeds both to the console and as test attachments.
+The random value generation system integrates seamlessly with Swift Testing, automatically logging seeds both to Apple’s Unified Logging system and as test attachments.
 This means that when a test fails, you have multiple ways to capture and reuse the seed that caused the failure, making debugging much more straightforward than with traditional random testing approaches.

 In this guide, we’ll explore how to use DevTesting’s random value generation effectively in your test suites, from basic random data creation to advanced patterns for testing complex scenarios with